EloiStree/Search_KickstarterAndSmallBusiness/README.md

 Feel free to add it in the issues of this repository:
 https://github.com/EloiStree/Search_KickstarterAndSmallBusiness/issues

-Ping me on Discord for more information:
+Ping me on Discord if you need to talk about it:
 https://eloi.page.link/discord